Do I have to obtain employees' consent in order to collect their personal data?

 When obtaining consent or modifying the purpose of collecting data, employers should inform employees of the (PIPA, Arts.
 15(2) and 17(2)):

 - purpose of the collection and use of the data;

 - details of the personal information that will be collected;

 - the period of retention and use;

 - the fact that they are entitled to deny consent and, in addition, inform employees of any disadvantage that may stem from the denial of consent.

 Consent can be obtained via writing (electronic, fax or paper), telephone, email, the internet or similar manner.
 Where consent is used, each item that would require consent should be separated so that an individual is able to choose which items to consent to.
 The mere act of informing individuals of the personal data collection will not suffice.
 The individuals must be advised of the items above and must provide their explicit consent to the collection of personal information.

-HR Best Practices: Even if consent is not required, make sure to properly inform employees and applicants prior to data collection.
-Although consent in writing is not required, as a best practice obtain employee consent in writing in case it is ever questioned in court.
+HR Best Practices: Even if consent is not required, employees and job applicants should be informed prior to data collection.
+Although consent in writing is not required, as a best practice, obtain employee consent in writing in case it is ever questioned in court.